auxoncorp/modality-trace-recorder-plugin/README.md

 ### TCP Collector Section

 These `metadata` fields are specific to the streaming TCP collector plugin.

+Note that individual plugin configuration goes in a specific table in your reflector configuration file, e.g. `[plugins.ingest.collectors.trace-recorder-tcp.metadata]`.

 * `[metadata]` — Plugin configuration table.
   - `disable-control-plane` — Disable sending control plane commands to the target.
 By default, `CMD_SET_ACTIVE` is sent on startup and shutdown to start and stop tracing on the target.